Albinhsn/Bonobo/README.md

 ## Bugs/Poorly implemented stuf/Poorly implemented stuff  LLVM backend

-* Change tests to be cmake rather then budget
+* Rename/Lookover functions, it's getting ridiculous

 * remove ability to redeclare funcs

+* Just check for bugs with comments

 * Struct lookup in compiler "foo.bar";

-* Just check for bugs with comments

-* Rename/Lookover functions, it's getting ridiculous

-* Do some sort of big test suite anyway with printf, currently breaking stuff to easily
-    * Write gtest tests with system(command) and check output to files
+* Support 2d Arrays
     * Check recursively when compiler gives array_expr it's items to support 2d arrays

 * Check always return something or error if you don't?

 * Scoping rules with variables

+* Some better error handling
     * Need to figure out where we're not type checking etc

-* Some better error handling

 * Don't change \n prior to scanning, find better place to do it